smherwig/phoenix-keyserver/README.md

 make
 ```

-Build and install the nsm OpenSSL engine:
+Build and install the nsm OpenSSL engine, `nsm-engine.so`:

 ```
 cd ~/src/keyserver/nsm-engine